SAP/spartacus-docs/_pages/dev/connecting-to-other-systems.md

 ```

 The OCC configuration is used in the `OccEndpointsService`.
 The service looks up the configuration and applies parameters to the endpoint if needed.

+*Note*: The enpoints are typesafe, therefore the list of available endpoints is visible when adding the configuration.